 Features of a Good Trail Running Sock

-Here are 8 of the greatest trail running sock features that you need to know about!
+Here are 8 of the greatest trail running sock features you need to know about!

 - Padding – trail running is a high impact activity, which requires the right kind of foot support.
 Extra padding for your foot’s arches will help reduce injury, impact and act as a shock absorber.